DeclareDesign/DeclareDesign/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

 ## Reverse dependencies

-There are no issues with any revdeps.
+There is an issue in the `DesignLibrary` package, also maintained by us, and we are preparing a patch to address them in the coming days.

 ---